sicchio/DM997X-Thesis-FALL16/project_demo.md

-# Project Demo
+# Thesis Project Demo

 ### DM-GY 997X MS Thesis In Digital Media
 ##### Spring 2016 • De Angela L. Duff • Wednesdays • 7:30-10:20pm • 2MTC MAGNET 811

 ---

-Project Demos will be held on designated Wednesdays, and will consist of the professor, ALL thesis students, and outside critics, at times.
+Thesis Project Demos will be held on designated Wednesdays, and will consist of the professor, ALL thesis students, and outside critics, at times.

      Each demo will consist of
      * 10 minutes of demo and